Selling subscriptions in Shopify – the big change merchants need to know

 - Shopify also charges a percentage fee for any transaction made using a payment processor other than Shopify Payments.
-So this will apply to payments made through ReCharge.
+So this will apply to the first payment made through ReCharge.
+Subsequent payments for a subscription won’t be applicable since these are made outside of Shopify.
 This fee also varies depending on which Shopify plan you are on.

 - Just to make things even more complicated; services not using Shopify Payments such as ReCharge will use a payment processor such as Stripe who, you guessed it, will also take a percentage fee.